asiminah/asiminah.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
+#description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 ---

-For now, this page is assumed to be a static description of your courses.
+#For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!
+Spring 2022: TA MATH 1132Q Calculus II

+Fall 2021: TA MATH 1132Q Calculus II (Honors)

+Spring 2021: TA MATH 1132Q Calculus II

+Fall 2020: TA MATH 1131Q Calculus I